Background pattern

 Very rare (may affect less than 1 in 10,000 people)

-• angioedema (skin reactions with erythema, edema, and pruritus), mainly facial and oropharyngeal edema
+• angioedema (skin reactions with redness, swelling, and itching), mainly facial and oropharyngeal edema

-• respiratory symptoms such as dyspnea (sensation of lack of air or difficulty breathing) and/or bronchospasm (narrowing of the bronchial walls with decreased air entry)
+• respiratory symptoms such as dyspnea (feeling of lack of air or difficulty breathing) and/or bronchospasm (narrowing of the bronchial walls with decreased air intake)

-• anaphylactic reactions (severe allergic reactions in which a sudden drop in blood pressure with loss of consciousness may occur)
+• anaphylactic reactions (severe allergic reactions in which there may be a sudden drop in blood pressure with loss of consciousness)

 • moon face (Cushing's syndrome)

-• suppression of adrenal gland activity, which may cause fatigue, weight loss, nausea, vomiting, headache, decreased blood pressure, numbness, and seizures
+• suppression of adrenal gland activity, which may cause fatigue, weight loss, nausea, vomiting, headache, decreased blood pressure, numbness, and convulsions

 • delayed growth in children and adolescents